mager/magerdotco/src/pages/blog/2024-02-04-detox-chicken-soup.md

 <p itemProp="recipeInstruction">Add chicken broth coconut cream and chicken to the pot.</p>

 <p itemProp="recipeInstruction">Bring the mixture to a boil, reduce heat to a simmer and cover.
-Simmer for about 20 minutes or until chicken is fully cooked.
-When chicken is fully cooked, remove from pot and chop the chicken.</p>
+Simmer for about 20 minutes or until chicken is fully cooked. </p>

-<p itemProp="recipeInstruction">Carefully place shredded chicken back into the soup and stir in fresh cilantro, tamari and lemon juice.</p>

 ![](/images/blog/2024-02-04-detox-chicken-soup/soup-2.jpg)

+<p itemProp="recipeInstruction">When chicken is fully cooked, remove from pot and chop the chicken.
+Place chicken back into the soup and stir in fresh cilantro, tamari and lemon juice.</p>

 <p itemProp="recipeInstruction">Serve with extra chopped cilantro on top and side of choice.
 Tear a piece of french baguette off it's a cheat day.</p>